 Disagreements about school decisions are one of the most common and stressful challenges in co-parenting.
 Whether it is choosing between public or private school, addressing learning needs, or deciding on extracurricular involvement, these decisions can quickly become emotional and high-conflict.

-At High Conflict Resolutions, we help parents understand what to do when your co-parent disagrees about school decisions without escalating conflict or putting children in the middle.
-You may not be able to control your co-parent’s position, but you can control how you respond, how you plan, and how you support your child.
+At High Conflict Resolutions, we help parents handle these disagreements without escalating conflict or putting children in the middle.
+You may not be able to control your co-parent's position, but you can control how you respond, how you plan, and how you support your child.

 School-related decisions often bring up deeper concerns about values, control, and long-term outcomes.